-- 31 weeks4 5.
-The additional cost of compensation for employees with higher hourly rates than this must be borne by the employer.
-Depending on the industry in question, the funds also cover full or parts of Parental leave.
-For example, within the industrial sector, each parent is (as of 2022) entitled to full coverage for five weeks, and in addition three weeks can be shared6. - In 2010, an evaluation of the funds covering the private sector concluded that the funds seem to be beneficial for women although employers did not believe that the fund had made them change their view on hiring women and that more men seemed to take up leave as a consequence of receiving payment during leave.
+- In 2010, an evaluation of the funds covering the private sector concluded that the funds seem to be beneficial for women - although employers did not believe that the fund had made them change their view on hiring women - and that more men seemed to take up leave as a consequence of receiving payment during leave.
 Employers tended to be more positive towards men taking leave than before, as well as being generally positive in their view of the fund.
-Only around one third of employers were unaware of the possibility of receiving reimbursement for 29 weeks even in female-dominated sectors and therefore failed to claim such reimbursement.
-This was clearly related to whether or not employers paid wages during leave for their employees (COWI, 20107).
-Statistics from the industrial sector fund show an increase in the refunds for men's uptake of Parental leave from 17 per cent in 2012 to 40 per cent in 2015.
-This increase is explained with reference to larger flexibility in men's use of Parental leave, due to the removal of a clause in the collective agreement for this sector (cf. 1c Additional note)8. - A reimbursement fund was also set up in 2006 to cover self-employed people, who were reimbursed for the equivalent 31 weeks for women and 23 weeks for men.
+Only around one third of employers were unaware of the possibility of receiving reimbursement for 29 weeks - even in female-dominated sectors - and therefore failed to claim such reimbursement.
+This was clearly related to whether or not employers paid wages during leave for their employees (COWI, 20108).
+Statistics from the industrial sector fund show an increase in the refunds for men's uptake of Parental leave - from 17 per cent in 2012 to 40 per cent in 2015.
+This increase is explained with reference to larger flexibility in men's use of Parental leave, due to the removal of a clause in the collective agreement for this sector (See section 1c 'Additional note')9. - A reimbursement fund was also set up in 2006 to cover self-employed people, who were reimbursed for the equivalent 31 weeks for women and 23 weeks for men.
 As of 1 April 2016, the fund was abolished, the argument being that it was too costly to cover such a small group sufficiently.
-This was considered by one of the major unions to represent a blow to gender equality, given that Denmark has a very low proportion of female self-employees already.9 In Denmark, eight per cent of new enterprises are headed by a woman under 35 years of age.
+This was considered by one of the major unions to represent a blow to gender equality, given that Denmark has a very low proportion of female self-employees already.
+10 In Denmark, eight per cent of new enterprises are headed by a woman under 35 years of age.
 The fund was re-instated 31 January 2021.
-The fund received start-up funding of DKK10 million [€1,344,212.49] but is otherwise collectively dependent on members' fees.
-The members fee depends on the earned income at the maximum of DKK1,350 [€181] annually.
+All self-employed earning more than DKK 231,920 [€31,133.13] annually are obliged to be a member.
+The fund received start-up funding of DKK10 million [€1,342,408.01] but is otherwise collectively dependent on members' fees.
+The members fee depends on the earned income at the maximum of DKK1,350 [€181.23] annually.
 Only self-employees working full-time are covered.